Durduguzel/youtrack-multilang-microservices/README.md

 ## Smoke Test

 1. Open http://localhost/
-2. Create a product
-3. Create an order
-4. Check tags stats
+2. Click your name
+3. Press **Ping Service**
+4. Confirm JSON response

-If all steps work, the system is running correctly.
+If all services respond, the system is running correctly.

 ---

+## How Developers Should Start

+1. Go to your service folder under `services/`
+2. Implement your endpoints freely
+3. Enable database or messaging only if your service needs it
+4. Avoid modifying gateway unless a **new service** is added

+---

 ## Final Notes

-This project is intentionally designed as a **foundation**.
+This repository is intentionally a **starting point**, not a finished product.
-It can be extended with:
-- Gateway-level auth
-- Rate limiting
-- Circuit breakers
-- Distributed tracing
-- Real frontend

-Current state already demonstrates strong backend architecture fundamentals.
+It provides:
+- Clear ownership boundaries
+- Safe parallel development
+- A realistic microservices foundation

+From here, the system can grow naturally based on real requirements.